localvoid/ivi/packages/ivi/README.md

 In this example, when `condition` is changed, update algorithm will replace entire div element with a new one, instead of updating just text node.

+It is designed this way so that even with precompilation it will have the same behavior as runtime compiler.
+It is quite easy to figure out during precompilation that two templates have similar shapes, but the major downside is that we will need to switch to whole program deduplication and it is going to have an impact on the chunking algorithm.

 #### Memory Footprint

-In the examples below we are going to calculate memory usage in a Chromium-based engines with [Pointer Compression in V8](https://v8.dev/blog/pointer-compression).
+In the description below we are going to calculate memory usage in a Chromium-based engines with [Pointer Compression in V8](https://v8.dev/blog/pointer-compression).

 To get a rough estimate of memory usage it is important to understand internal